+- Endowments 14%

+- Gifts 10%

+- Government Grants 4%

-- Endowments 42% Gifts - 30% Non-Government Grants, IAA - 9%
+- Non-Government Grants, IAA 3%

-- Government Grants 11% Trust Discretionary - 3%

-- Advancement Allotment 4%
+- Advancement Allotment 1%

-- Butterfly Pavilion 1%
+- Retail and Licensing 1% Butterfly Pavilion - 1%

 FY 23 Expenses \$78.9 Million

+- Science 65%

+- Advancement & Communications 2%

+- Exhibits, Education & Outreach 15%

+- Operations 18%

+New Exhibits

-Science - 65% Advancement & Communications - 2% Exhibits, Education & Outreach - 15% Operations - 18% New Exhibits Lights Out: Recovering Our Night Sky For billions of years, life on Earth has danced to a cycle of sun and stars, day and night, light and dark.
-But light pollution from artificial lights has disrupted this pattern around the world, making nights brighter in ways that affect nature and. people.
-Opened in March, "Lights Out: Recovering Our Night S examines how the night sky-and its disappearance due to light pollution-affects all life on Earth, from natural ecosystems to human cultures.
+Lights Out: Recovering Our Night Sky

+For billions of years, life on Earth has danced to a cycle of sun and stars, day and night, light and dark.
+But light pollution from artificial lights has disrupted this pattern around the world, making nights brighter in ways that affect nature and people.

+Opened in March, "Lights Out: Recovering Our Night Sky" examines how the night sky-and its disappearance due to light pollution-affects all life on Earth, from natural ecosystems to human cultures.

 Through extraordinary photographs, objects from the museum's collections and interactive displays, "Lights Out" offers ways to discover and regain people's connection with the night sky.
 In addition to the exhibition's visual components, it also offers opportunities for blind and low vision visitors, as well as visitors who prioritize experiential and multi-sensory learning.

 Visitors to "Lights Out" learn about the history of lighting and the unintended consequences of pervasive lighting.
 They explore the effects of artificial lighting on the natural world and cultural connections between humanity and the night sky.
 They also discover lighting principles that can be used to reduce light pollution and ways they can experience starry nights in their own region.

 "Lights Out: Recovering Our Night Sky" was made possible by the support of the Windland Smith Rice Endowment.

-Do-It-Yourself Exhibits This year we added a new offering to our free Human Origins.
+Do-It-Yourself Exhibits This year we added a new offering to our free Do-it-Yourself (DiY) Exhibits program - Human Origins.
 This print-on-demand exhibition builds off of the museum's permanent hall examining evolution and "What it means to be human?"
 Since its launch in Spring 2023, Human Origins DiY has received over 140 applications from organizations eager to display it.
 Over 250 venues applied to host the museum's four different DiY exhibits in 2023, including a school teacher in Ukraine to whom we sent pull-up banners of our Genome DiY for her STEM program at a local museum.
-"Our exhibition asks visitors to stop and consider what a disappearing night sky means to them and what they can do to help restore it for themselves and others." - Stephen Loring, co-curator of the exhibition and archaeologist with the museum's Arctic Studies Center Rice's Whale The museum's newest display in the Sant Ocean Hall features a plate of Baleen and a piece of plastic sitting side by side.
-While the two objects may look unassuming, they are key pieces that have helped researchers understand both the life and death of the Rice's whale, a newly described species that is endemic to the waters of the Gulf of Mexico.
-Our museum stewards the only adult Rice's whale specimen held in a museum collection.
+"Our exhibition asks visitors to stop and consider what a disappearing night sky means to them and what they can do to help restore it for themselves and others."
+Stephen Loring, co-curator of the exhibition and archaeologist with the museum's Arctic Studies Center